 When an upcoming Marvel Studios production filming in New Orleans requested authentic graffiti that represented the city to add some texture and flavor to a location, they contacted Gabriel Flores.
 In just four hours Gabriel created this mural titled “Iko”.
 It was inspired by its location in relation to second line Mardi Gras Indian culture.
 Read more about Gabriel in his Artist Profile and be sure to keep up with the collection of portraits he is painting for Nola.com’s 300 for 300 series.

 Kashink + Wooly the Mammath + Henry Lipkis

-As you’re exiting I-10, check our the Bounce mural in your rearview mirror.
-Painted by Kashink & Wooly the Mammath, this mural commemorates the iconic music genre only found in New Orleans and made famous by Big FreediaBB.
+As you’re exiting I-10 onto Claiborne Avenue, check out the Bounce mural in your rearview mirror.
+Painted by Kashink & Wooly the Mammath, this mural commemorates the iconic music genre only found in New Orleans and made famous by Big Freedia.